Trauma-Informed Treatment for Addiction

-For some people, addiction becomes a coping mechanism following a traumatic or life-changing event.
-Overwhelming events can stir up many negative emotions in an individual, such as anxiety, fear, and vulnerability.
-Addiction can help alleviate the stressful sensations that post-trauma changes produce.
-While it is perfectly normal for a person to use their survival instincts, using addiction to manage unpleasant situations and feelings is an unhealthy form of coping.
+For some people, addiction becomes a coping mechanism to deal with post-traumatic stress disorder (PTSD) following a traumatic or life-changing event.
+Overwhelming events can lead to negative emotions like anxiety, fear, and vulnerability, and substance abuse can alleviate stress in the short-term.
+However, abusing substances to manage unpleasant situations and feelings is an unhealthy coping mechanism.

-Many people who struggle with addiction can look back at their life and see when their addictive behaviors started.
-Some people are easily able to identify a single (or recurring) traumatic event or issue that changed their outlook on life.
+Many people who struggle with addiction can see when their addictive behaviors started.
+Some people can quickly identify a single (or recurring) traumatic event or issue that changed their outlook on life.
 Perhaps they experienced an event that was the opposite of wholesome and nurturing.
-Maybe they went through a moment that diminished their ability to cope with real life.
-Or possibly they experienced a situation that altered their perception of their self and their place in the world around them.
-Any of these types of traumatic ordeals can act as an underlying source for addiction and related addictive behaviors.
+Maybe they lived through a moment that diminished their ability to cope with real life.
+Or they experienced a situation that altered their perception of themselves and their place in the world around them.
+Any of these traumas can cause addiction and related addictive behaviors.

 Recognizing the Link Between Trauma and Addiction

-A quality addiction treatment program should include trauma therapy for anyone who has lived through a life-shifting event.
-This exhaustive type of therapy gives individuals the chance to work through their issues and develop recovery skills that they can use for the rest of their life.
+There is a strong link between trauma and addiction.
+When an individual recognizes the link between trauma and addiction recovery, they can begin to heal.
+High-quality trauma and addiction treatment should include trauma-informed care for anyone who has lived through a life-changing event.
+This exhaustive type of therapy allows individuals to work through their issues and develop recovery skills they can use for the rest of their lives.

 Once a person learns how trauma affects their behavior, letting go of old addictive behaviors becomes easier.
-For a person who is caught in the cycle of abuse, addiction represents safety and control.
+Addiction represents safety and control for a person caught in the cycle of abuse.
 Learning to recognize addiction as a negative coping mechanism is key to getting sober and maintaining sobriety.